LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 Application Demo
 ----------------
-TODO: gif of all features being demoed (not including bonus)
+TODO: video of all features being demoed (not including bonus)
+TODO: I have an mp4 of the demo saved.
+Need to upload it to youtube.
+(It was too large for gif)